 Dave and Me

-For years, he kept driving the Magna long after it became distinctly unfashionable – what’s a senior accountant at British Aerospace doing driving that old bomb? – he ignored what people said and was always quick to point out that the money he spent on new parts for the Magna was nothing in comparison with what he would have spent buying a new car.
+For years, he kept driving the Magna long after it became distinctly unfashionable, especially for someone who worked as a senior accountant at British Aerospace.
+He ignored what people said and was always quick to point out that the money he spent on new parts for the Magna was nothing in comparison with what he would have spent buying a new car.
 The Magna became a statement of his philosophy of life and, his determination to resist the siren call of the latest automotive fashions.
 He drove the Magna for thousands of kilometres when he went to motor bike races in Victoria and New South Wales (with the Magna pulling a very heavy trailer with a motor bike on top).

 Dave and Me and our mother who is in a high care home